sysdiglabs/terraform-aws-secure-for-cloud/README.md

 * **Resource creation inventory** Find all the resources created by Sysdig examples in the resource-group `sysdig-secure-for-cloud` (AWS Resource Group & Tag Editor) <br/>
 * All Sysdig Secure for Cloud features but [Image Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/) are enabled by default.
 You can enable it through `deploy_scanning` input variable parameters.<br/>
 * **Deployment cost** This example will create resources that cost money.<br/>Run `terraform destroy` when you don't need them anymore
+* For **free subscription** users, beware that organizational examples may not deploy properly due to the [1 cloud-account limitation](https://docs.sysdig.com/en/docs/administration/administration-settings/subscription/#cloud-billing-free-tier).
+Open an Issue so we can help you here!
 <br/>